Skip to main content

 The close proximity of hedgerows and trees to waterways adds to the value of these wildlife corridors, and helps attract an even wider range of species.

-Who might live here?
+Who might live in hedgerows?

 Often seen before they're heard are the 30 bird species that use hedegerows and trees.
 The likes of blackbirds and robins will build nests, whilst dunnocks and whitethroats use taller shrubs as song-posts to announce their territories.